All Episodes

 I'm just an alternative theory.

-It does make sense, but I think it was a calculated mistake on his part by doing that because if he was there, people love you know the people who are Trump uh supporters love hearing him, love hearing him talk, live hearing him say what he has to say.
+Because if he was there, people love, you know, people who are Trump supporters love hearing him, love hearing him talk, love hearing him say what he has to say, you know, because he's outspoken and he says things off the cuff a lot.

-I mean, I'm just speaking from my own heart as far as like how I felt about it.
+I mean, I'm just speaking from my own heart as far as how I felt about it.

-I mean, I I was uh like I said, I was gonna I'm voting for uh Cruz myself, but you should have been happy that he didn't show up.
+I mean, I was, like I said, I was going to, I'm voting for Cruz myself.

 I actually was.

-I think it's really gonna hurt him.
+I think it's really going to hurt him.

 I'm out of time here.